-The beginning of summer marks a period of opportunity for students.
-With studies on hold for a couple of months, it is a chance to earn some extra money with a temporary job or gain some experience with an internship.
+The beginning of summer marks a period of opportunity for students looking for a summer job.
+With studies on hold for a couple of months, it is a chance to earn some extra money with a temporary job or gain some valuable work experience with an internship.
 All you need is a little help to set you on the way, so here’s a top ten list of tips to help you find the right role for you and make the most of your summer.

 Update Your CV

-You may not have a lot to put on your CV at the moment but that is okay as potential employers won’t be expecting you to have much experience anyway.
+Don’t worry if you don’t have a lot to put on your CV upon leaving university.
+It’s okay as potential employers won’t expect you to have much experience at this stage.
 Do update your CV with any recent developments in your education though, and be sure to include any extracurricular interests and ambitions you hold for the future if they are relevant to the type of job you are searching for.

 Start Looking Early

 Start looking for suitable positions as early as possible because you won’t be the only one doing so.
-There may be the perfect job for you out there but if you are too slow to apply for it then it will be snapped up by someone a bit quicker off the mark.
+There may be the perfect job for you out there but if you are too slow to apply for it then it may be snapped up by someone who’s quicker off the mark.

-These days you can conduct a thorough search for jobs without leaving your bedroom (assuming you have access to the internet).
+These days you can conduct a thorough search for jobs just using your mobile phone.
 In fact, if your field of interest lies in IT and technology, it is likely that any and all advertisements for such positions will only be available online.

-Never dismiss the usefulness of a friend of a friend.
+Never dismiss the usefulness of a friend of a family member.
 Your professional ‘network’ might not be too extensive yet but it is still worthwhile to ask around friends and family and get the word out that you are looking for something.

 Make Sure the Internship is Worthwhile